0serchi0/ServiceMonitorApp/README.md

 Java should be available in one of the following system variables: %PATH% ; %JAVA_HOME% ; %NSR_JAVA_HOME%

-services.txt
+## services.txt
-The entry in test.txt must exactly match the one in the service, including spaces!
+Entries in services.txt must exactly match the names in the services, including spaces!
 A service can be ignored by an #

 for DELL NetWorker: